Merck Manual

 • Abdominal series

-Supine and upright abdominal x-rays should be taken and are usually adequate to diagnose obstruction.
+Supine and upright abdominal radiographs should be taken and are usually adequate to diagnose obstruction.
 Although only laparotomy can definitively diagnose strangulation, careful serial clinical examination may provide early warning.
 Elevated white blood cells and acidosis may indicate that strangulation has already occurred, but these signs may be absent if the venous outflow from the strangulated loop of bowel is decreased.

-In large-bowel obstruction, abdominal x-ray shows distention of the colon proximal to the obstruction.
+In large-bowel obstruction, abdominal radiograph shows distention of the colon proximal to the obstruction.
 In cecal volvulus, there may be a large gas bubble in the mid-abdomen or left upper quadrant.
 With both cecal and sigmoid volvulus, a contrast enema shows the site of obstruction by a typical “bird-beak” deformity at the site of the twist; the procedure may actually reduce a sigmoid volvulus.
 If contrast enema is not done, colonoscopy can be used to decompress a sigmoid volvulus but rarely works with a cecal volvulus.

 Abdominal CT is being used more often in suspected small-bowel obstruction.